Issues in the News

 Yields on government bonds and short-term investments have fallen to extremely low levels in recent years, punishing those who are investing for income.
 Find out why yields are so low, and what you can do about it.

-Long-Term Bond Market Performance Data
+Stocks vs. Bonds: The Long-Term Performance Data

 Find out how bond market performance compares to stocks in the past ten years, and learn which segments of the bond market provided the best returns.
 The historical bond market performance data tells an interesting story about the importance of bonds in portfolio diversification.